15 Best Things To Do in Amsterdam, Netherlands (5-Day Guide)

 🇳🇱 Introduction: A 5-Day Spring Escape to Amsterdam

-We had heard so many different things about Amsterdam that it’s touristy, that it’s romantic, that it’s packed with bikes and full of charm.
-What we discovered during our 5-day stay in late April was a bit of all that, and then some.
+We had heard so many different things about Amsterdam that it is touristy, it is romantic, it is packed with bikes and full of charm.
+What we discovered during our 5 day stay in late April was a bit of all that, and then some.

 🚋 Getting There & Getting Around Amsterdam